-This is an short tutorial on Difference between
+It is a short tutorial on the Difference between the

 You can check my other posts on maven commands.

-install are the goal phases of maven life cycle.
+install are the goal phases of the maven life cycle.

 Before that first understand the maven life cycle goals on the order execution.

 validate: validate checks all the valid information of a maven application

 compile: Compile source code into class files i.e java to class files which also includes test classes (java and test folder java files)